Barbatos6669/RoverForge/README.md

 RoverForge is a modular robot project scaffold for the Arduino UNO R4 WiFi + a Raspberry Pi controller.
 It includes motor control, ultrasonic sensing, and a simple web UI for teleoperation.

+Version: 0.1.0

+See `releases/` for release notes and `CHANGELOG.md` for history.

 This repository is a starter template — expand the `lib/` and `pi_control/` components as you add features.

 Quick start